 And there's another paper that's that's just got accepted.

-Yes, that that's the that's hydroxychloroquine.
+Yes, that's hydroxychloroquine.

 That's a traditional dose we use.